+6186952489

 Horsemanship Specialty Group

-I imagine Catherine, our current Equestrian Director, would be surprised that there were 32 campers who went on this inaugural trip.
-Current Board President Chris Cahnovsky was staff on this trip.
+I imagine Catherine, our current Equestrian Director, would be surprised that Dan states that 32 campers went on this inaugural trip.
+Chris Cahnovsky (current Board President) was also staff on this trip.

 A few of the campers on this first trip.